bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 206.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image206.webp){width="4.0in" height="2.24957239720035in"}

 -   Hi everybody.
-If I\'ve done a good job up to this point, you\'re really excited to use Bootstrap and your kind of annoyed with me that I haven\'t shown you how to do it yet.
-Let\'s get started with using Bootstrap.
+If I&apos;ve done a good job up to this point, you&apos;re really excited to use Bootstrap and your kind of annoyed with me that I haven&apos;t shown you how to do it yet.
+Let&apos;s get started with using Bootstrap.

 -   The first thing that you need to do is you need to get access to the